- Digital advertising is getting more expensive.

 Now, let’s look at how you can create a digital advertising strategy that helps you reach your goals.

-Build a Facebook ad strategy that fits your goals
+Build a Facebook ad strategy that serves your goals

 High-performing ecommerce brands use two key types of content ads: cost per click and cost per lead.
 You can (and should) be using both, but it all depends on what you’re trying to do.